Rolleiflex Standard - Antique and Vintage Cameras

 With:

-• Lens caps.; Cable release by AGC.; Neck strap.
+• Lens caps.
+Cable release by AGC.
+Neck strap.

 • Lens hood, version with 2 catches, push-on mount marked 'Rolleiflex'.

 • Proxar 1 set, push-on fitting, brown mounts.
 With leather case marked Rolleiflex, leaflet by C. Zeiss.
-Serial numbers: 481360, 481361.
+Serial no. 481360, 481361.

 • Proxar 2 set, push-on fitting, brown mounts.
 With leather case marked Rolleiflex.
-Serial numbers: 509318, 509317.
+Serial no. 509318, 509317.

 • Rolleipar 1, black push-on mount.
-Serial number: 398397.
+Serial no. 398397.

 • Rolleipar 2, black push-on mount.
-Serial number: 397092.
+Serial no. 397092.

 • UV filter, Large black push-on mount, in leather case.
 Serial number: 407271.